Acute Inpatient Care for Mental Health

-For patients needing the highest level of care and crisis intervention delivered with compassion and respect, Lindner Center of HOPE has 48 private rooms divided into three 16-room units for acute hospital stays.
-Cincinnati Children’s at Lindner Center of HOPE, supported by Lindner Center of HOPE clinical experts, provides stabilization for struggling adolescents age 12 to 17 on the 16-bed adolescent unit.
+For patients needing the highest level of care and crisis intervention delivered with compassion and respect, Lindner Center of HOPE has 48 private rooms divided into three 16-room units for acute inpatient care for mental health.
+Cincinnati Children’s at Lindner Center of HOPE, supported by Lindner Center of HOPE clinical experts, provides stabilization for struggling adolescents age 12 to 17 on the 16-bed adolescent acute inpatient care unit.
 Meanwhile, the needs of adults and seniors are addressed on two separate adult units.

-Patients may require inpatient care if symptoms are severely disabling or there is risk of harm to self or others.
-After a comprehensive diagnostic evaluation is completed to gain a thorough understanding of the specific needs of each patient, inpatient treatment focuses on quickly resolving serious and life threatening symptoms.
+Patients may require acute inpatient care for mental health if symptoms are severely disabling or there is risk of harm to self or others.
+After a comprehensive diagnostic evaluation is completed to gain a thorough understanding of the specific needs of each patient, acute inpatient care focuses on quickly resolving serious and life threatening symptoms.

 Expert clinicians draw upon years of experience to treat patients with: